 After that I got married and moved to Dearborn, Michigan, on the east side of the state.
 My first publications came at that time, a poem and a short story in a couple of literary magazines.
 Working in the schools there, I managed to pick up some bits of Arabic and learned a good deal about the various cultures that came together there.
 I also worked for several different ropes course and team-building programs throughout the region, mostly working with school-age groups.

 After four years, and with a baby in tow, we left Dearborn and moved across the country to the edge of the Rocky Mountain foothills in Colorado.
-Since then I've been a stay-at-home dad, now to three kids, and have focused on my writing.
+Since then I've been a stay-at-home dad, now to three kids.
+For the past few years I've also added teaching K-8 Spanish to that role, using a storytelling approach called Comprehensible Input.

 My writing interests are broad and draw from a great variety of sources, but most of the time what I write falls somewhere in the broad and nebulous regions of fantasy and science fiction, with some touches of horror here and there, and a good deal of deep strangeness, magical realism, and wild surreality.
 I love writing that is lyrical and imaginative, writing that touches on social justice and that evokes a sense of wonder, and I especially prize creativity, even for its own sake.
 I often describe Spire City, my serial fiction project, as steampunk with touches of New Weird.
 My bibliography page gives a mostly up-to-date listing of the many stories and poems I've had published.